DX9david/DX9WARE-Troubleshooting/DX9WARE 1st console Crashing.md

-# Problem : DX9WARE is crashing after logging in
+# Problem : DX9WARE is crashing after logging in (Third Console)
-First solution/step : Disable your antivirus (Ask the anti virus name, if it's Norton, MalwareByte or Mcafee you may ask the user to temporarily uninstall their AV)
+*This one is very confusing beware*

+First solution/step : Ask if they have any exploits open or closed, disable Auto Attach features on these exploits

-Second solution :
+OLD_Second solution :
 - Uninstall Roblox
 - Restart your computer
 - Delete the dx9ware folder in %appdata% (WIN + R > type %appdata% and find the folder)
 - Run the dx9injector as admin

-DX9WARE CRASHING AFTER THE SECOND CONSOLE :
+DX9WARE CRASHING AFTER THE THIRD CONSOLE :

 Intel 12th gen igpu can cause crashes
 Turn it off in device manager